Ghazal-Danaei/object-detection-service/README.md

 The API tests inject a fake detector, so they run in CI without torch, onnxruntime, or model weights.

-## A note on evaluation / error analysis

-`src/metrics.py` implements single-class Average Precision the way detection benchmarks compute it (area under the precision–recall curve, VOC all-points interpolation).
-Extending this to mAP across classes and IoU thresholds (the COCO 0.50:0.95 protocol) is the natural next step for proper model evaluation and per-class error analysis.

-## Roadmap

-- [ ] **TensorRT** engine export and FP16/INT8 inference for further GPU speedup,
-      with an INT8 calibration step.
-- [ ] mAP@0.50:0.95 evaluation and per-class / per-object-size error breakdown.
-- [ ] Batch + async inference and a `/detect/batch` endpoint.
-- [ ] Orchestrated retraining/evaluation pipeline (Prefect or Airflow) with a
-      model-promotion gate.
-- [ ] Observability: request metrics, latency histograms, and prediction-drift monitoring.

 ## License